-The best month to go to Cozumel is April.
-Although the dry season is about to end, the weather is at its best and best deals are around the corner.
-Turtles are starting their nesting season, too, so it will be a great opportunity to catch this natural phenomenon.
+The best month to go to Cozumel is in April.
+Although the dry season is about to end, the weather is at its best, and the best deals are around the corner.
+Turtles are starting their nesting season, too, so it will be an excellent opportunity to catch this natural phenomenon.

-Allot at least one week to explore the best of Cozumel Mexico.
-If you are coming through a cruise, chances are you get to spend only a day in Cozumel.
-If given the opportunity, stay awhile and roam around, do a couple of Cozumel activities from our list and try local dishes from Cozumel restaurants.
+Allot at least one week to explore the best of Cozumel, Mexico.
+If you are coming on a cruise, chances are you get to spend only a day in Cozumel.
+If given the opportunity, stay awhile and roam around, do a couple of Cozumel activities from our list, and try local dishes from Cozumel restaurants.

 Disclaimer: I was invited by Scuba Tony, Casa Phoenix Cozumel, and 10 Experiences.
 My opinions, as always, are solely my own.